expo/expo/docs/pages/versions/unversioned/workflow/index.md

 ---
-title: Working With Expo
+title: Managed workflow
 ---

-Articles in this section detail how to use various aspects of the Expo development environment and tools.
+Articles in this section detail how to use various aspects of the Expo development environment and tools that are relevant to the managed workflow.

-If you're totally new to Expo, make sure you've [installed the tools](../introduction/installation/) and [taken a look around](../introduction/xde-tour/).
+If you're totally new to Expo, make sure you've [installed the tools](../introduction/installation/).
 After that, you may want to read [up and running](up-and-running/) to create your first project.